spring-attic/sagan/doc/getting-started-guides/macros.md

 The `start-class` property tells Maven to create a `META-INF/MANIFEST.MF` file with a `Main-Class: hello.Application` entry.
 This entry enables you to run the jar with `java -jar`.

-The [Spring Package maven plugin][spring-package-maven-plugin] collects all the jars on the classpath and builds a single "über-jar", which makes it more convenient to execute and transport your service.
+The [Spring Boot maven plugin][spring-boot-maven-plugin] collects all the jars on the classpath and builds a single "über-jar", which makes it more convenient to execute and transport your service.

 Now run the following to produce a single executable JAR file containing all necessary dependency classes and resources: